Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation

 Prompting approaches aim to directly leverage LLMs without finetuning.
 Particularly, they mainly focus on designing effective prompting which provide feedbacks to guide LLMs to generate correct programs.
 Notably, Xia et al.~\cite{xia2023keep} propose conversation-driven APR, namely ChatRepair, which guide ChatGPT with instant feedbacks such as test name, relevant test code, and error message, to perform APR in a conversational style.
 Ahmed et al.~\cite{ahmed2023majority} and Yin et al.~\cite{yin2024thinkrepair} levarages chain-of-thought prompting to improve the effectiveness of LLMs on APR.
 Zhang et al.\cite{zhang2024autocoderover} and Bouzenia et al.\cite{bouzenia2024repairagent} introduce AutoCodeRover and RepairAgent,tools that enable LLMs to follow human-like debugging steps using multi-agent systems to fix real-world issues.

 Different from these studies that typically employ beam search to generate candidate patches, our work empirically investigates the limitations of beam search, particularly when implemented on standard hardware setups.
-Motivated by these shortcomings, we propose the use of semantic-guided best-first search to guide the repair process of LLMs.
+Motivated by these shortcomings, we propose the use of PG-TD to guide LLM-based APR.